Katrineholm’s AI Journey with Intric

 1) The municipality-wide knowledge assistant

-2) Home-care assistant
+2) Care assistant

 Supports home-care staff with routines, decision support and translations.
 Especially valuable for new staff and employees with Swedish as a second language.
 Raises the quality of documentation and improves compliance with care routines.